d-morrison/IntroStatActivities/_book/index.md

 The activities and labs in this coursepack will be completed during class time.
 Parts of each lab will be turned in on Gradescope.
 To aid in your understanding, read through the introduction for each activity before attending class each day.

 STAT 216 is a 3-credit in-person course.
 In our experience, it takes six to nine hours per week outside of class to achieve a good grade in this class.
 By “good” we mean at least a C because a grade of D or below does not count toward fulfilling degree requirements.
 Many of you set your goals higher than just getting a C, and we fully support that.
 You need roughly nine hours per week to review past activities, read feedback on previous assignments, complete current assignments, and prepare for the next day's class.
-A typical week in the life of a STAT 216 student looks like:
+The following will give you an idea of what a typical week in the life of a STAT 216 student looks like.

 * _Prior to class meeting_:
     - Read assigned sections of the textbook, using the provided reading guides to take notes on the material.
     - Watch assigned videos on that week's content, pausing to take notes and answer video quiz questions.
-    - Read through the introduction to the day's in-class activity
+    - Read through the introduction to the day's in-class activity.
     - Read through the week's homework assignment and note any questions you may have on the content.
 * _During class meeting_:
     - Work through the in-class activity or weekly lab with your classmates and instructor, taking detailed notes on your answers to each question in the activity.